jakesgordon/javascript-state-machine/README.md

 Callbacks
 =========

-4 types of callback are available by attaching methods to your StateMachine using the following naming conventions:
+6 types of callback are available by attaching methods to your StateMachine using the following naming conventions:

  * `onbeforeEVENT` - fired before the event
  * `onleaveSTATE`  - fired when leaving the old state
  * `onenterSTATE`  - fired when entering the new state
  * `onafterEVENT`  - fired after the event
+ * `onbeforeSTATEEVENT` - fired before the event from the state
+ * `onafterSTATEEVENT`  - fired after the event from the state

 >> (using your **specific** EVENT and STATE names)

-For convenience, the 2 most useful callbacks can be shortened:
+For convenience, some callbacks can be shortened:

  * `onEVENT` - convenience shorthand for `onafterEVENT`
  * `onSTATE` - convenience shorthand for `onenterSTATE`
+ * `onSTATEEVENT` - convenience shorthand for `onafterSTATEEVENT`

 In addition, 4 general-purpose callbacks can be used to capture **all** event and state changes: